 Steps involved in Connecting to Text File in Tableau

-Before we start connecting Tableau to text file or csv, let us see the data present in the Text File.
-From the below screenshot, it’s just a standard text file with .csv extension.
-If you carefully observe, the First row has the Column names
+Before we connect Tableau to a text file or CSV, let us see the data in the Text File.
+From the below screenshot, it’s just a standard text file with a .csv extension.
+If you carefully observe, the First row has the Column names.

-If you haven’t started the Tableau yet, Double click on the Tableau desktop to open.
-Once it is open, it looks like below screenshot
+If you haven’t started Tableau yet, Double click on the desktop to open for connecting with a text file.

-Once you chose the Text File Option, a new window will open to select the Text File from our file system.
-For now, we are selecting the Custmers.csv file
+Once you choose the Text File Option, a new window will open to select the Text File from our file system.
+For now, we are selecting the Custmers.csv file.

 - Directory: This section will display the Directory address of the selected Text File.
-In short, it will show File Path.
+In short, it will show the File Path.

 - Files: This section will display the number of Text Files we selected in the Tableau Text File source.
-In this example, we have selected only one file so, it is showing Customers.csv, but in real-time, you may work with more.
+In this example, we have selected only one file, so it is showing Customers.csv, but in real-time, you may work with more.
 We have the search bar under this section, and it is useful for a large number of files.
-For instance, If you have 20 or 30 files, you can use this to search for a specific file name
+For instance, If you have 20 or 30 files, you can use this to search for a specific file name.

 - Drag Sheets Here: You must Drag the File(s) from the Files to this Section.
 Tableau will only use the files present in this area, something like Dataset.

 - This region will show the data present in our Dataset

-We can add the text files to Region 4 in Multiple Ways: As the Name suggests, Either we can Drag the Customers.csv file from Region 3 to the 4th region or else simply double-click on the required file will automatically add
+We can add the text files to Region 4 in Multiple Ways: As the name suggests, we can Drag the Customers.csv file from Region 3 to the 4th region or simply double-click on the required file, which will automatically add.

 TIP: Tableau allows us to connect and add multiple text file tables using Joins.

 Once you drag the Customers file, the Preview region will display the data in that .csv file.
 After finishing the date review, click on Sheet 1 to design the Tableau Report.

 Oops, We forgot to tell you the most crucial property called Info.